-A management committee has been established to oversee the ESG guidelines and the Company's measurable ESG goals as well as the implementation of the Sustainability Accounting Standards Board ("SASB") Conceptual Framework, which we adopted in 2020.
-The Company has published its SASB disclosure in accordance with the Financials Sector standards of SASB on its website at www.dynexcapital.com.
+A management committee oversees the ESG guidelines and the Company's measurable ESG goals as well as the implementation of the Sustainability Accounting Standards Board ("SASB") Conceptual Framework, which we adopted in 2020.
+The Company published its SASB disclosure in accordance with the Financials Sector standards of SASB on its website at www.dynexcapital.com.

 The Company has historically operated in a partially-virtual environment, which helps limit its carbon footprint.
-In 2023, the Company is continuing to evaluate its governance practices to monitor its environmental impact.
+In 2024, the Company is continuing to evaluate its governance practices to monitor its environmental impact.